High-performance deep spiking neural networks with 0.3 spikes per neuron: Results

+In hardware, the high performance and sparsity of the SNN obtained in the software simulations may be affected by physical imperfections or constraints.
+Importantly, our training algorithm can be used to fine-tune the SNN parameters given the specific hardware properties such as noise, quantization or latency constraints (see Methods for detailed explanation).

-\paragraph{Mitigating quantization, noise effects and reducing latency} Let's consider a scenario in which a ReLU network was pre-trained with full precision weights.
-After mapping to the SNN it is assumed to be deployed on a device with parameter noise, limited temporal resolution or limited weight precision.
-We use fine-tuning of the VGG16 to recover the SNN accuracy in all these situations in Fig.~\ref{fig:Fig5}.
-All the experiments are done on CIFAR10 dataset with 10 epochs of fine-tuning.
-In all three cases (spike time jitter, time-step quantization or SNN weight quantization) fine-tuning enables to recover the performance.
-We demonstrate in particular TTFS VGG16 networks achieving higher than $90\%$ accuracy on CIFAR 10 with 16 time-steps per layer or weights quantized on $4$ bits.
-We also investigated whether it is possible to improve the classification latency through fine-tuning by reducing the intervals $[t_{\mathrm{min}}^{(n)},t_{\mathrm{max}}^{(n)}]$ after conversion from ANN.
-Doing this we indeed improve latency but the SNN diverges away from the pre-trained ANN.
-Through fine-tuning, performance higher than $90\%$ test accuracy is recovered, even when the latency is improved by a factor of $4$.
+Let us consider a ReLU-network that was pre-trained with full-precision weights, mapped to the SNN and then deployed on an SNN device with noise, limited temporal resolution or limited weight precision.
+We test the success of fine-tuning in the presence of these constraints.
+To do so, we use a VGG16 architecture (Fig.~\ref{fig:Fig5}a-c) fine-tuned for 10 epochs on the CIFAR10 dataset.
+In all three cases (spike time jitter, time-step quantization or SNN weight quantization) fine-tuning enables to largely recover the performance of the unconstrained network.
+In particular, TTFS VGG16 networks achieve higher than $90\%$ test accuracy on CIFAR10 with 16 time-steps per layer or weights quantized to $4$ bits.

+We also investigated whether it is possible to improve the classification latency through fine-tuning by reducing the intervals $[t_{\mathrm{min}}^{(n)},t_{\mathrm{max}}^{(n)})$ after conversion from ReLU-networks.
+Doing this naively, without fine-tuning, improves the latency, but the SNN performance drops well below that of the pre-trained ReLU-network.
+After fine-tuning, a test accuracy higher than $90\%$ is recovered, while the latency can be improved up to a factor of $4$ (Fig.~\ref{fig:Fig5}d).